|Article I: Purpose and Functions||1||

 |Article V: Meetings||8||

 A. A member may bring a matter to the senate for discussion by submitting a written request to the speaker who, with the advice of the Steering Committee, will either (1) place it on the agenda for a future senate meeting, or (2) refer it to the appropriate senate committee for study prior to bringing it to the full senate.
+In addition – in accordance with Article III.2.A.5 – a majority of those voting members present and voting may add items to the agenda at a regularly scheduled meeting.

 B. The senate may extend privileges of the floor of the senate to any member of the university community, including alumni.
 Such privilege for a meeting shall be extended to a visiting university community member through either of two procedures: (1) by arrangement prior to the meeting with the speaker, or (2) through introduction of the visitor by any member during the course of a meeting.